Skip Navigation

 The Principal Investigator (PI) identifies a source of possible funds.
 Some assistance may be obtained through announcements and other funding opportunities provided by Research Information Services.
 See the Funding Opportunities information on the Research Services website.

 When the PI has identified a potential sponsor for a project and has determined that he or she is interested in submitting a proposal, the first step should be the submission of a Proposal Information Sheet.
-The information sheet allows for the assignment of the Proposal Development Specialist (PDS) in the Office of Research Services who assists the PI throughout the proposal submission process, adds the proposal to our calendar, starts guideline and submission system research, and prioritizes the handling of the proposal.
+The information sheet allows for the assignment of the Proposal Services specialist (PS) in the Office of Research Services who assists the PI throughout the proposal submission process, adds the proposal to our calendar, starts guideline and submission system research, and prioritizes the handling of the proposal.
 Information sheets are required on all external funding submissions for sponsored research or activities at the preliminary state (however that is termed — LOI, SOI, Concept, ROM, etc.).

 The information sheet should indicate the web address for the guidelines, project period, any indirect cost (IDC) limitations, project credit splits for PI and Co-PIs (OU Norman personnel only), plus other answers to common questions that will be needed for the creation of the proposal routing forms (as much information as the PI can provide).
 NOTE: The data from the Information Sheet (such as PIs/Co-PIs or credit splits, title, dates, etc.) may be updated as the proposal is developed — do not hold an information sheet until the final proposal is ready to submit or route.
-Early submission will allow the PDS and PI to work together to resolve any issues that may potentially delay the internal routing and, ultimately, the submission of the proposal.
+Early submission will allow the PS and PI to work together to resolve any issues that may potentially delay the internal routing and, ultimately, the submission of the proposal.

 Submission of the Information Sheet results in the first review by the Office of Technology and Commercialization for any patent or other intellectual property issues and, depending on how questions are answered, may drive contact from Export Controls or other offices.

 ORS recommends that you submit the info sheet at least two weeks prior to the deadline; if subcontracts, cost share, or complex proposals are involved, the infosheet should be submitted at least three weeks prior to the deadline.
 The PI should submit the info sheet as soon as they think they might submit a proposal.
 However, OU does not have a hard deadline for when one must be submitted.
-If you submit an info sheet less than a week or two prior to the deadline, you may receive limited support from your PDS (and if it is same or next day, we may not be able to add it to the queue).
+If you submit an info sheet less than a week or two prior to the deadline, you may receive limited support from your PS (and if it is same or next day, we may not be able to add it to the queue).
 We may also not have time to review guidance for submission requirements or help resolve issues such as cost share or rate questions.
 This could also cause delays in your colleagues’ proposals, which may already be in process, possibly in their final stages.
 While ORS will make reasonable attempts to ensure all proposals are submitted, should there be a deadline conflict (two or more proposals with submission materials to load and the same deadline), the priority for the order of work is usually determined by the date the info sheet was submitted.

 The budget must be on OU’s internal form regardless of sponsor requirements.
-The PDS can meet with the PI to help develop a draft budget or they can work together via email/phone calls.
+The PS specialist can meet with the PI to help develop a draft budget or they can work together via email/phone calls.
 If a proposal involves cost share, additional time is usually needed for the PI to develop a cost share package, especially if third party or VPRP cost share is expected.
 ORS does not accept budgets prepared by other offices or organizations; only the one prepared by the OU ORS and the OU PI (or their designate) is the official budget.

 If the project will involve compliance issues such as Recombinant DNA & Biohazard Safety, Human Subjects research, Animal research, the use of Radioisotopes, or Export Controls issues, the PI may need to obtain approval letters from appropriate departments prior to the routing and/or submission of the proposal.